 Fig. 10.6 A feedforward winner-take-all network (a).
 The weights at the diagonal are 1.
 Because the net consists of four neuroids in each layer, all other weights have a value of -1/3. (b) and (c) show two examples of input values (upper line), the corresponding summed excitations u_i (middle line) and the output values after having passed the Heaviside activation function (lower line).
 In the example of (b) the threshold of the activation function could be any value between -2/3 and 2.
-For (c) this threshold value has to lie between 1/3 and 5/3 winner-take-all net which has the function discussed above of merely detection the maximally stimulated channel.
-The weights can only take values +1 or -1, and have been arranged in the manner shown in Figure 10.7a.
-The figure shows four different input patterns on the left.
-These could be interpreted, for example, simply as an excitation of a linearly arranged group of photoreceptors or mechanoreceptors, or as the excitation of six different sense organs.
-When these four patterns are introduced into the net one after the other, the result is that, for each of the patterns, one of the four output channels is maximally stimulated, i. e., to value 6.
-The table in Figure 10.7b shows the corresponding values.
-According to the winner-take-all net, one specific neuroid will thus respond by showing value 1, the others by showing zero.
-One could thus state that this network distinguishes between these four input patterns and responds to each with a different reaction.
+For (c) this threshold value has to lie between 1/3 and 5/3

 The interesting property is that the net retains this ability even if, for some reason, one of the neuroids at the input ceases functioning.
 For instance, should the lowest input channel in Figure 10.7a fail, pattern 1 would, at the four outputs, exhibit the following values: 5, -1, 1, -1 and thus still be able to detect the right answer (Fig. 10.7 c).
 This property is sometimes referred to as graceful degradation.
 Moreover, the system responds tolerantly to inaccuracies in the input patterns.
-For example, if pattern 1 is changed in such a way that the sixth position shows +1 instead of -1, the outputs exhibit the following values: 4, -2, 2, 0, and these still give the proper answer (Fig. 10.7d).
+For example, if pattern 1 is changed in such a way that the sixth position shows +1 instead of -1, the outputs exhibit the following values: 4, - 2, 2, 0, and these still give the proper answer (Fig. 10.7d).
 Thus, the system does not only tolerate internal, but also external errors, i. e., "errors" in the input pattern.
 The latter may be also described as a capacity for "generalization," since different patterns, provided they are not too different, are treated in the same way.
 For this reason, such systems are also called classifiers.
 They attribute a number of input patterns to the same class.
 The properties of error tolerance and generalization become even more obvious when the system is endowed with not just a few (as in our example for reasons of illustration) but many parallel channels.
 While the example chosen here, showing six input channels, will break down if three channels are destroyed, such an event will naturally have much less effect on a net with, say, a hundred parallel channels.